palolili23/tidyverse_workshop_oscr/README.md

 &#x2714; A recent version of RStudio IDE (~1.3), available for free at [www.rstudio.com/download](https://rstudio.com/products/rstudio/download/)

 &#x2714; Install the following packages by connecting to the internet, opening RStudio, and running: install.packages(c("tidyverse", "here"))

+All the content for this workshop will be uploaded to the [github repo](https://github.com/palolili23/tidyverse_workshop_oscr) before the event.